BlackSystemCoder/AutismVPN/README.md

 ![AUTISM](https://i.ibb.co/tTKXKTNt/autism.jpg)
 \
 \
+Dependencies:

+Python 3 (for parsing link to json)

+v2ray

+bash (of course)

 Simple VPN client for boys with autism \
 For installing please execute autism-installer \
 For help in using please execute autismvpn help